 The office limited its services to assisting white couples looking for homes in the integrating areas south of Van Aken Boulevard.
 African Americans had to find their own listings, a task made more difficult by the city's ban on "For Sale" signs.
-Blacks who wanted to move into the more expensive, predominately white areas north of Van Aken Boulevard were referred to Fair Housing, Inc., a company that specialized in prointegrative moves, or to Operation Equality, funded by the Urban League.
+Blacks who wanted to move into the more expensive, predominately white areas north of Van Aken Boulevard were referred to Fair Housing, Inc., a company that specialized in pro-integrative moves, or to Operation Equality, funded by the Urban League.
 Many people, both black and white, were sharply critical of this policy.
-The policy was considered necessary at a time when Shaker Heights feared the entire south side of the city would become black.
-Accusations of unequal treatment of blacks bedeviled the work of the office until it was phased out in 2002.
+The policy justified as a necessary method of maintaining integration at a time the city feared the entire south side of the city would become black.
+Accusations of unequal treatment of blacks bedeviled the work of the office until it was phased out in 2002.54

-Integrating the "Lily-White Neighborhoods" to the North
+Integrating the "Lily-white Neighborhoods" to the North

-The size and cost of the homes in the neighborhoods north of Van Aken Boulevard made integrating them more difficult.
-The Van Sweringens had planned Shaker Heights in graduated sections of lots from north to south, beginning with the largest homes along South Park Boulevard and Lee Road.
-Lot sizes became progressively smaller south of South Woodland Road with the smallest most affordable single- and two-family homes south of Van Aken Boulevard.
-Homes north of Van Aken Boulevard were often beyond the means of most African Americans.
-Shaker Heights did not make it easy for the few financially qualified black families to move into these more expensive areas.
+The size and cost of the homes in the neighborhoods north of Van Aken Boulevard made integrating this area more difficult.
+The Van Sweringens had planned Shaker Heights in sections beginning with the largest homes along South Park Boulevard and Lee Road.
+Each section had lots of relatively the same size.
+Lot sizes became progressively smaller, with most affordable single- and two-family homes south of Van Aken Boulevard.
+Homes north of Van Aken Boulevard were often beyond the means of most African Americans and Shaker Heights did not make it easy for the few financially qualified black families to move there.

 A new program sponsored by the Cleveland branch of the Urban League was set up to match financially qualified African Americans with homeowners in white East Side neighborhoods who had signed a pledge in support of open housing.
 In 1962, a black dentist, Ervin Mason, and his wife Thomasine, a homemaker with two preschool children, volunteered to participate in this program.
-Ervin Mason was the brother of Theodore and Beverly Mason, founders of the Ludlow Community Association.
+Ervin Mason was the brother of Theodore Mason, one of the founders with his wife Beverly of the Ludlow Community Association (Figure 7).

 Bernard Grenell, a former Bobbie Brooks Sportswear executive, was setting up a new sportswear company in Beverly Hills, California.
 The Grenells owned a home at 3320 Aberdeen Road in the Onaway section of Shaker Heights.
 Although the Grenells had several bids, they accepted the Masons' offer because Barbara Grenell felt that "they would be the kind of people who would fit comfortably into this neighborhood."
 The two parties signed a sales agreement on July 30, 1962.
-The selling price was \$29,250.
+The selling price was US\$29,250.
 The contract gave them sixty days to close the sale.
 The Masons financed the home through Quincy Savings and Loan.
 Warned not to reveal the details of the sale, Barbara Grenell waited until the day they moved to tell her next-door neighbor they had sold to a black family.
 He was outraged.
 Neighbors quickly organized to fight the sale.
-Joan Cole, the Urban League's director of housing, asked Alan Kandel and Sidney Vincent of the

-Jewish Community Federation, and Reverend Bruce Whittemore of the Cleveland Area Church Federation to intervene in hopes of quelling neighborhood panic.
+Joan Cole, the Urban League's director of housing, asked Alan Kandel and Sidney Vincent of the Jewish Community Federation, and Reverend Bruce Whittemore of the Cleveland Area Church Federation to intervene in hopes of quelling neighborhood panic.
+Se